Using Insurance to Bill for Corporate Wellness Services

 How to bill for nutrition corporate wellness services

 This code is usually provided by your client’s doctor, except in the instances where preventive services have been provided.
-For most on-site employee wellness programs, you’ll likely be using a preventive code until benefits are exhausted.
+For most on-site company employee wellness programs, you’ll likely be using a preventive code until benefits are exhausted.
 If providing ongoing nutritional care to a corporate employee, then you may need to choose a different diagnosis code, depending on what they are seeking nutritional counseling for.

 - Z71.3 — Dietary counseling and surveillance